 7. Government Schemes and Bank Loans

-Pradhan Mantri Mudra Yojana is a scheme for providing finances to MSME (Micro, Small and Medium Enterprise).
-These loans are provided by commercial banks, co-operative banks, MFIs, NBFCs, RRBs, etc. The loans in this scheme are divided according to the different developmental stage of business – Shishu, Kishore, and Tarun.
+Pradhan Mantri Mudra Yojana is a scheme for providing finances to MSME (Micro, Small, and Medium Enterprise).
+These loans are provided by commercial banks, cooperative banks, MFIs, NBFCs, RRBs, etc. The loans in this scheme are divided according to the different developmental stages of business – Shishu, Kishore, and Tarun.
 Shishu stage offers loans up to Rs.
 50000, while Kishore and Tarun range from Rs.
 50000 to 5 Lakhs and 5 Lakh to 10 Lakhs, respectively.
-These loans can be availed for a vehicle or raising working capital needs, plant, equipment and machinery and don’t require any collateral security.
+These loans can be availed for a vehicle or raising working capital needs, plant, equipment, and machinery and don’t require any collateral security.

 |Compare Business Loan Interest Rate with All Banks|

 |Business Ideas You Can Start Online|